The Truth About Gut Parasites - Should I Be Worried?

 Should I be worried about intestinal parasites?

-Many people worldwide carry intestinal parasites with no symptoms
+Many people worldwide carry gut parasites with no symptoms

 Intestinal parasites cause infections when they manage to overpower the immune system.
 However, it turns out it is relatively common to carry these parasites asymptomatically, or with no symptoms.
 If you’re not experiencing negative symptoms of a parasitic infection, it may be fine to let your body pass it naturally.